Cartoon Drawing For Kids With Step-By-Step Instructions And Free Guide

 Sub Plan Idea

-We also used this as a backup sub plan regularly because it doesn’t require many supplies and kids like doing it.
-Make a class set of these and keep them in your sub binder for just in case.
+We also used this as a backup sub plan regularly because it doesn’t require many supplies, and kids like doing it.
+Make a class set of these and keep them in your sub binder.
 We did the hard work for you.

 What age is this drawing packet and lesson appropriate for?

-We have used this with classes as young as Kindergarten and up to 5th grade.
+We have used this with classes as young as Kindergarten and as old as 5th grade.
 All the kids love mixing and matching different parts to make their own cartoon drawing style.

 How To You Demonstrate This Art Activity

 Before I pass out materials, we would make a cartoon character together.
-I let different students come up and pick different parts and draw one together.
+I let different students come up, pick different parts, and draw one together.
 They love working together to make a collaborative work of art.

-Kids normally love making several different characters.
-Therefore we like to fold large pieces of paper to give them several different places to create easy cartoon drawings.
+ART TEACHER TIP – Kids normally love making several different characters.
+Therefore, we like to fold large pieces of paper to give them several different places to create easy cartoon drawings.

 Encourage these drawings using basic shapes to be big.
 Kids can repeatedly follow these easy steps to make as many different cartoons as they want.